-Hi, I am a graduate from Columbia University, fulfilling a bachelor's program in Mathematics as well as a master's program in Philosophy.
-I have eight years of experience including one year as a tutor for the Brandeis Univeristy philosophy department, and two years as a teaching assistant at Columbia.
-For the past 6 years I've been self-employed as a tutor and consultant, working with students at elite schools including Columbia, NYU, Princeton, Stuyvesant, Hunter, Bronx Science, Staten Isla... [more]
+Hi, I am a graduate from Columbia University with a B.A. in Mathematics as well as an M.A. in Philosophy.
+I have eight years of experience including one year as a tutor for the Brandeis University Philosophy department, and two years as a teaching assistant at Columbia.
+For the past six years I've been self-employed as a tutor and consultant, working with students at elite schools including Columbia, NYU, Princeton, Stuyvesant, Hunter, Bronx Science, Staten Island Technical, and more.
+Wha... [more]

 I have tutored Geometry more times than I can count!
 I have helped students become comfortable with proofs and constructions, which are often the topics which they find most challenging.
 I've also tutored college Math majors in Euclidean Geometry, as well as high school students working from concept-focused texts like those from Kay, Stillwell, and Kiselev.

 I've tutored pre-Calculus several times.
 Whether it covers manipulation of functions, limits, trigonometry, combinatorics, matrices, probability, or any other strange topic, I've seen it all!

 I've tutored Trigonometry several times.
 I like to teach students both the straight-forward computation of solutions, but also different perspectives like the relationship between right triangles and circles, and the application of Trig to Physics.